hamoon12345/FANMON-watch-tower/README.md

 (9). its good to be run on linux not windows it can run on linux so good but you can have such a problems on windows

+(10). you dont want to do all of this? just run the docker file with:

+docker build -t watchtower .

+docker run -it --name watchtower-container watchtower

  ```